villagertech/DOMObjects/README.md

     print(ROOT.preDefProp)
 ```

-# Using PyDOM
+# Using DOMObjects
 ## Getting Started
-Import `PyDOM` and create a root object.
+Import `DOMObjects` and create a root object.
 Root objects consist of the top level
 namespace object and are the base structure to build your datastructure on.
 ```
-    import PyDOM
+    import DOMobjects

-    ROOT = PyDOM.DOMRootObject()
+    ROOT = DOMobjects.DOMRootObject()
 ```

 ## Children